The Show Will Not Go On: Austin Cancels SXSW Because Of Coronavirus

 In a statement Friday afternoon, SXSW said: "The city of Austin has canceled the March dates for SXSW and SXSW EDU.
 SXSW will faithfully follow the city's directions."

-Travis County Judge Sarah Eckhardt announced a county-wide disaster declaration that will last for 7 days and is renewable.
+Austin Mayor Steve Adler and Travis County Judge Sarah Eckhardt both announced disaster declarations that will last for seven days and are renewable.

-"We are devastated to share this news with you," organizers said in a statement.
+"We are devastated to share this news with you," SXSW organizers said in a statement.

 " 'The show must go on' is in our DNA, and this is the first time in 34 years that the March event will not take place.
 We are now working on ramifications of this unprecedented situation," it continued.